Best Cloud Gaming Services 2023

 The Cons:

-• Many games are locked at 30FPS
+• Many games are locked at 30FPSrnConsiderable input lag on WindowsrnSony removes titles from the library

 At $10 a month, PS Now is the perfect solution for those who have never owned a Sony console.
-The list of awesome PlayStation-exclusive games is huge, and it would be a real shame not to play through them.
+The list of incredible PlayStation-exclusive games is huge, and it would be a real shame not to play through them.

 To properly use PS Now, it’s best to have a DualShock controller, specifically a DS4.
 The PS5 DualSense controllers are not supported.